ji-zai/personal-site/content/essays/seek-truth.md

 [x] I don’t think committee based decision making works well, except in certain extreme scenarios.
 So here I’m talking about feedback without necessarily increasing the number of decision makers.

 [x] Collective delusion is the primary cause for companies driving themselves off the cliff.
 And it looks ridiculous from the outside, like how could IBM not see the importance of home computers, or Japanese hardware companies see the shift in power to software, or Google see the importance of shipping actual AI products before some tiny, significantly less funded startup.
 But, it’s easy to point fingers at these companies until you run one off the cliff just like them.
 Curb that delusion my friend, or the world will humble you real fast.

-[x] When a contradiction between the conscious and subconscious mind itself is stressful, just imagine how stressful contradiction in the conscious mind itself can be!
-High integrity people tend to be less stressed than low integrity people because they don’t add an additional stress on top of all the existing ones.
-It’s also cool that “integrity” translates to both being honest and is also the quality of being whole or complete.
-When the conscious understands the subconscious, the mind becomes more whole and you’ll naturally be more honest.

 ---